The Belgian EU presidency for Youth programme

 Finally, a council resolution on 'youth work policies in a new Europe' is also being prepared.
 Since the previous council resolution on youth work in 2010, our society has changed in many ways.
 With this council resolution, we want to respond to these new challenges.
 Belgium can play a pioneering role here and support high-quality youth work within the European Union.

-Expert seminar on the evaluation and update of the European and international policy agendas on youth and children's rights - January 22-23, 2024
+Expert seminar on European and international policy agendas on children, youth affairs and children's rights - January 21-23, 2024

 Those council conclusions and state of the art document introduced an overview of existing international and European youth and children's rights policies.
 The document offers policy makers and experts a valuable overview of developments in each other's policy areas.
 During the seminar we want to evaluate and update that document.
 In this way the Belgian Presidency of Youth wants to better streamline the functioning of the Council Working Group on Youth Affairs with existing and future children's rights agendas and bring European and international policy agendas on children, youth and children's rights closer together.

 European conference on local youth work and democracy - February 20-23, 2024

 The European Conference on Local Youth Work and Democracy brings together 350 youth workers and youth organisations, municipalities, young people and youth policy practitioners who will focus on European youth work policy.
 Local youth work and participatory environments, active citizenship and the role of municipalities in supporting local youth work will be the focus during these 3 days.